-If there is a confirmed case of Crypto in the child care center, instead of a bleach solution, use a 3% (99% kill rate) or, if available, 6% (99.9% kill rate) concentration of hydrogen peroxide for cleaning.
-If for some reason, child care centers are using both bleach and hydrogen peroxide, the surface to which the hydrogen peroxide was applied should be wiped and be completely dry before using bleach.
-A proper bleach solution, not hydrogen peroxide, should be used for general disinfection in child care centers without Crypto illness.
+If there is a confirmed case of crypto in the school, instead of a bleach solution, use a 3% (99% kill rate) or, if available, 6% (99.9% kill rate) concentration of hydrogen peroxide for cleaning.
+If for some reason schools are using both bleach and hydrogen peroxide, the surface to which the hydrogen peroxide was applied should be wiped and be completely dry before using bleach.
+Bleach, not hydrogen peroxide, should be used for general disinfection in schools without Crypto illness.

-When is it safe for child care centers to switch back to normal non-hydrogen peroxide cleaning?
+When is it safe for schools to switch back to normal non-hydrogen peroxide cleaning?

 It is likely safe to switch back to normal routine cleaners and disinfectants one incubation period (12 days) after resolution of diarrhea and vomiting in child care cases.
-However, if there is a community-wide outbreak of Crypto, it might be reasonable to continue to use hydrogen peroxide longer than the 12 days.
+However, if there is a communitywide outbreak of Crypto, it might be reasonable to continue to use hydrogen peroxide longer than the 12 days.